phpcompose/compose/README.md

 ## Documentation

-Extended documentation for beta 1.4 RC lives under [`docs/`](docs/index.md).
+Extended documentation for 1.0.0-rc1 lives under [`docs/`](docs/index.md).
 The markdown files are ready for GitHub Pages or any static site generator.